qpdf/qpdf/manual/cli.rst

-Either or both of :samp:`{user-password}` and :samp:`{owner-password}` may be empty strings, though setting either to the empty string enables the file to be opened and decrpyted without a password..
+Either or both of :samp:`{user-password}` and :samp:`{owner-password}` may be empty strings, though setting either to the empty string enables the file to be opened and decrypted without a password..
 :samp:`{key-length}` may be ``40``, ``128``, or ``256``.
 Encryption
 options are terminated by ``--`` by itself.